 “The patients were really distracted when doing cognitive tests before the treatment…” – Staff member

 “The first two weeks after the acoustic treatment were crazy.
 We really FELT the change – not only heard it.” – Staff member

-When we looked at the measurements we saw that shortest reverberation time didn’t always lead to best speech clarity (reverberation time was never under 0.5 sec.).
-Even small differences were worth analysing to get the full picture of the room acoustics and the study showed how important it was to include Definition, Clarity and Speech Transmission Index.
+When we looked at the measurements we saw that shortest reverberation time didn’t always lead to best speech clarity .
+Reverberation time was never under 0.5 sec.
+Even small differences were worth analysing to get the full picture of the room acoustics.
+The study showed how important it was to include Definition, Clarity and Speech Transmission Index.

 Design for the end users

 The clients – rooms that are easy ‘read’